If you're seeing this page, you're probably wondering why we're sending you emails asking you to click a link for apparently no reason.

 Another issue we face is that some districts intentionally keep old email addresses active as “spam traps” after the employees they were once assigned to have resigned.

 Let's say we email [email protected] for two years because he's interested in our content, but then Steve retires.
 If his district uses spam traps, they may keep his email account active to see who keeps emailing him.

 Now, the nice thing to do would be to send an auto-reply saying “Steve has retired, so please don't email him any more” so we can remove him from our system manually.

 But some districts don't do that; they just block us if we keep emailing Steve.

-At this writing, there are around 14,000 districts in the US, and we have more than 20,000 subscribers on our email list, so even one spam trap address per district could put us completely out of business.
+At this writing, there are around 14,000 districts in the US, and we have far more than 14,000 subscribers on our email list, so even one spam trap address per district could put us completely out of business.